JonahKember/Spectral-Parameterization-Trials/README.md

 # Spectral-Parameterization-Trials
 Function for estimating event-related changes in the aperiodic and periodic component of electrophysiological data.

 This approach relies on two previously validated analyses, one for parameterizing the power spectrum of a stationary signal (__FOOOF__, developed by Donoghue et al., 2018), and one for parameterizing the power spectrum of a dynamic signal (__SPRiNT__, developed by Wilson et al., 2020).
-It integrates them and performs some  intermediate analyses steps so they can be applied to event-related data.
+It integrates them and performs some  intermediate analyses so they can be applied to event-related data.

 ## Details
 In short, this function: